danielezappala/Test_DevScaffolding/docs/CONTRIBUTING.md

 - Focus on the code, not the person
 - Help others learn and grow

-Thank you for contributing to test-devscaffolding!
+Thank you for contributing to eno_inventory!